Create a SQL Server availability group cluster deployment

-This template uses the PowerShell DSC extension to deploy a fully configured Always On Availability Group with SQL Server 2014 replicas.
+This template uses the PowerShell DSC extension to deploy a fully configured availability group with SQL Server 2014 replicas.

 This template creates the following resources:

 - 1 for Failover Cluster File Share Witness

 - 3 virtual machines in a Windows Server Cluster

 - 2 SQL Server 2014 Enterprise edition replicas with an availability group